kingban1/AccusoftServices-Image-Compression-NodeJS-Sample/README.md

 Download the package and type

 	npm install
-Open config.json and replace everything withing the quotes including the curly braces with a valid [api key](http://www.accusoft.com/portal/ "Get your api key") obtained for **free** from accusoft.com.
+Open config.json and replace everything within the quotes including the curly braces with a valid [api key](http://www.accusoft.com/portal/ "Get your api key") obtained for **free** from accusoft.com.

 	{
 	  "apiKey": "{{ valid key here }}"